Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Supported Media

 Anytune will play MP3, M4A, WAV, AIFF, AAC-LC, HE-AAC, and STEMS (by Native Instruments) audio files.
-Video is planned.
+The audio files must be physically on your device (downloaded) and not DRM protected.

 System Requirements

-Anytune requires Android 7.1 (Nougat API 25) or greater.
+Anytune requires Android 10 (API 29) or greater.

 Anytune requires a XHDPI (768 x 1280) or larger screen size for best experience.
 Smaller screens will mostly work, but may have controls squished together.